ph4s3tw0/ph4s3tw0.github.io/Section Code Injection.md

 ```

 Now we create our section.
 We create it using RWX permissions.
-Please note that this PoC is returning `NTSTATUS` values and not `System Error Codes` to convert `NTSTATUS` values on could use the `RtlNtStatusToDosError` function.
+Please note that this PoC is returning `NTSTATUS` values and not `System Error Codes` to convert `NTSTATUS` values one could use the `RtlNtStatusToDosError` function.
 ```C
 #define NT_SUCCESS(Status) (((NTSTATUS)(Status)) >= 0)